jangroth/aws-certification-notes/devops-engineer-professional.md

   * Can configure *provisioned concurrency* before an increase in invocations
     * Can ensure that all requests are served by initialized instances with very low latency.

+#### Monitoring and troubleshooting
+* AWS Lambda automatically monitors Lambda functions on your behalf and reports metrics through Amazon CloudWatch.
+To help you monitor your code as it executes, Lambda automatically tracks the *number of requests*, the *execution duration per request*, and the *number of requests that result in an error*.
+* It also publishes the associated CloudWatch metrics.
+* Need *custom metric* for memory usage

 ---

 <a name="4_20"></a>